 Book: Call +33 3 85 89 06 66

 Location: 12, Avenue de la Libération 71140 Bourbon Lancy, France

 Looking for some more inspiration that’ll make your trip to Burgundy the most memorable holiday ever?
-Head to our fantastic blog, where you’ll find articles on how one couple followed their dream to open a winery, or if you’re in a romantic mood (or are planning a wedding yourself) you can read about Rick and Tarryn-Lee’s wedding at the beautiful Chateau D’aleny.
+Head to our fantastic blog, where you’ll find articles on a local’s guide to Burgundy, or if you’re in a romantic mood (or are planning a wedding yourself) you can read about Rick and Tarryn-Lee’s wedding at the beautiful Chateau D’aleny.
 Got any questions or enquiries about any of our lovely chateaux and villas in Burgundy?
 Get in touch with our helpful concierge team or give us a call on 0800 133 7999.